WebberZone/add-to-all/readme.txt

 * Enhancements:
 	* Google Analytics code has been updated to GA4.
 Please update your [Google Tag ID](https://support.google.com/analytics/answer/9539598?hl=en)
 	* *uninstall.php* now uses `get_sites()` function
+	* Settings menu link is under Snippetz menu if enabled and under Settings menu when disabled

 * Deprecated:
 	* Support for Tynt has been removed.
 If you are using Tynt, you will need to directly use the full code in the *Footer* tab.